Hoyasumii/avengers-endgame/README.md

 ROCKET: It's Rocket.
 Take it easy.
 You're only a genius on Earth, pal.

-[Cut to a side room, where we see Scott, Bruce, Steve
+[Cut to a side room, where we see Scott, Bruce, Steve a